Leave for reasons of faith or conscience

 Under state law, all employees have the option to take up to two unpaid holidays per calendar year for reasons of faith or conscience or for an organized activity conducted by a religious denomination, church, or religious organization.

 Submit your request to your supervisor as far in advance as possible.
-Follow your department’s usual leave request procedure.
+Follow your department’s usual time off request procedure.

-While you do not need to give specific details for your unpaid leave request, you do need to state that your leave is for one of the following:
+While you do not need to give specific details for your unpaid leave request, you do need to state that your time off is for one of the following:

 - A reason of faith or conscience